rackerlabs/support-how-to/content/cloud-files/manage-ttl-in-a-cloud-files-container.md

 can be any value between 15 minutes and 50 years.
 Use higher numbers for static content that doesn't change often, and use smaller numbers for content that changes more often.
-If you require a longer TTL, see the following blog post about using the Cloud Files Application Programmer Interface (API) to set TTL:
+If you require a longer TTL, see the following blog post about using the Cloud Files Application Programming Interface (API) to set TTL:
 [Extending TTL for Cloud Files CDN Users](https://blog.rackspace.com/extending-ttl-for-cloud-files-cdn-users).